tc39/proposal-smart-pipelines/readme.md

 </details>

 ### Topic reference • Syntax grammar
-The topic reference integrates into the ES syntax as one of the [ES primary expressions][], just like `this`.
+The topic reference integrates into the ECMAScript syntax as one of the [ECMAScript Primary Expressions][], just like `this`.
 Their production rule needs to be modified so that the `#` appears as one of the types of primary expressions.

 <details open>
 <summary>An assignment-level expression currently may be a this reference,